narula2000/TodoVueFirebase/README.md

 # TodoVueFirebase

-This is a part of ICCS485 project.
+This is a part of ICCS485 work.
 The task is to implement a todo web application with help of firebase and vue.

 ## Project setup
 ```